|

 2,000 requests for the department to expose students to animals

+like snakes, alligators and birds.
 If wildlife education programs are cut, the director said, students

 won't have the opportunity to learn to appreciate the state's historic